dkappe/dkappe.github.io/_posts/2018-06-12-2-the-way-forward.md

 ### lczero, lc0 and the test pipeline

 Soon after the start of the Leela Chess Zero project, some on the team, lead by Alexander Lyashuk (@crem on the discord chat), started an effort to rewrite the engine from scratch.
 Once all was said and done, the new engine -- dubbed lc0 -- was able to search 4-8 times quicker than the original lczero on NVIDIA GPU's.
 This held great promise for increasing the number of training games.
 In order to test the new engine and several other ideas, the team created a test training pipeline where they have been trying out new ideas and processes.
+They've trained several generations of neural networks from scratch to see which NN hyperparameters give the best results.
+They are also experimenting with features like automatic resignation to increase the quantity and quality of self play training games.

 #### Future Plans

-They've trained several generations of neural networks from scratch to see which NN hyperparameters give the best results.
 Once all the issues have been shaken out, the team anticipates rolling out the new software to train networks in the main pipeline from scratch.
+The team is planning to start with a 256x20 net but will train 64x6, 128x10 and 192x15 nets at the same time so that lczero enthusiasts will have strong smaller nets that will run on their hardware platforms.

 With the performance of lc0, the pace of training should be prodigious indeed.
 Stay tuned for announcements as the rollout date approaches.